ai4opensource/red-black/README.md

 # red-black
-Demonstration of red black trees with bottom up and top down insertion
+Demonstration of red black trees with bottom up and top down insertion.
+At present the Python version is substantially farther along than the html version.
+I do not consider the HTML version complete enough, yet.

 ## Operating System Python Setup
 You need to have Python-tk installed, which is not the default.